-- 1.3.1 In the event of a conflict between these Regulations and Faculty Rules or institutional policies, these Regulations take precedence. - 1.3.2 Faculty Rules that are in force at the commencement of these Regulations remain in force until amended by Senate. - 1.3.3 Situations that are not covered by these Regulations, the Faculty Rules and Regulations or institutional policies are dealt with in terms of the applicable legislation and the common law.
+- 1.3.1 These Academic Regulations form part of the Rules of the University, which Rules include policies. - 1.3.2 The University is not bound by any act inconsistent with its Rules and procedures.
+The University has the right to rectify any act inconsistent with its Rules and procedures or the law, and it is not precluded (estopped) by virtue of such an inconsistent act from doing so. - 1.3.3 In the event of a conflict between these Regulations and Faculty Rules or institutional policies, these Regulations take precedence to the extent that the conflict cannot be resolved. - 1.3.4 Faculty Rules that are in force at the commencement of these Regulations remain in force until amended by Senate. - 1.3.5 In situations that are not covered by these Regulations, the Faculty Rules and Regulations or institutional policies or procedures are dealt with in terms of the applicable legislation and the common law.